neusinn/aws-cloud-architect-udacity/projects/project_02/task_04/Readme.md

 Save a screenshot of the CloudWatch Alarms page showing the new alarm with a green OK status as CloudWatch_alarm.png or CloudWatch_alarm.jpg

 # Note
-My billing alarm is already in alarm state because i was making other exeperiments with AWS
+My billing alarm is already in alarm state because I was making other exeperiments with AWS